Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_sdk-usage.md

 ## Templated model parameters

-The plugin enables you to substitute values in the `config.model.name` and any `config.model.options.*` field with specific placeholders, similar to those in the [Request Transformer Advanced](/hub/kong-inc/request-transformer-advanced/) templating system.
+The plugin enables you to substitute values in the `config.model.name` field, and anything nested under `config.model.options.**` fields, with placeholders similar to those in the [Request Transformer Advanced](/hub/kong-inc/request-transformer-advanced/) templating system.

 Available templated parameters: